aws-solutions-library-samples/guidance-for-automated-deployment-of-l2-stretch-network-extensions-with-cisco-8000v/README.md

 ## Overview

-This Guidance enables enterprise customers to seamlessly extend on-premises network subnets to AWS using Cisco Catalyst 8000V routers and LISP (Locator/ID Separation Protocol) technology.
+This guidance enables enterprise customers to seamlessly extend on-premises network subnets to AWS using Cisco Catalyst 8000V routers and LISP (Locator/ID Separation Protocol) technology.
 It solves the critical problem of migrating legacy applications with hardcoded IP addresses to AWS without requiring complex IP reconfiguration.

 **Why was this Guidance built?**

 Many enterprise applications, particularly legacy systems, have hardcoded IP addresses and complex network dependencies that make cloud migration challenging.
 Changing IP addresses during migration can lead to extended downtime, increased risks, and complex reconfiguration across interconnected systems.
-This Guidance provides a Layer 2 network extension solution that allows virtual machines to migrate to AWS while maintaining their original IP addresses, ensuring business continuity and reducing migration complexity.
+This guidance provides a Layer 2 network extension solution that allows virtual machines to migrate to AWS while maintaining their original IP addresses, ensuring business continuity and reducing migration complexity.

-**Note:** This Guidance focuses on the AWS cloud-side infrastructure deployment.
+**Note:** This guidance focuses on the AWS cloud-side infrastructure deployment.
 A companion CloudFormation template (`L2E-lisp-on-prem-vpc-v3.yaml`) is provided for lab testing purposes to simulate an on-premises environment within AWS, but production deployments would connect to actual on-premises Cisco routers.

 ## Architecture